People's Trust for Endangered Species: Campaigns

+Hedgehog Street

+In 2011, in partnership with wildlife charity the British Hedgehog Preservation Society (BHPS), PTES launched the campaign 'Hedgehog Street' in response to a detected decline in Britain's hedgehog (Erinaceus europaeus) population.

+As of 2025, the campaign has more than 130,000 registered volunteers called 'Hedgehog Champions' who are committed to making changes in their gardens to encourage and support hedgehogs.
+The Hedgehog Street website provides volunteers with information about the ecology and behaviour of hedgehogs, tips on ways of managing gardens to benefit them, and free resources to encourage volunteers to recruit other people to participate.

+One of the major objectives of the campaign is to work with the public and housing developers to connect gardens and greenspaces with 'Hedgehog Highways', which are 13cm x 13cm square holes in fences/boundaries that allow hedgehogs to travel further to find food and nesting sites.

-As part of the joint campaign, PTES coordinates the European Hedgehog Research Group and convenes a steering group for the species, based on the previous BAP group, that includes the British Hedgehog Preservation Society, pre-eminent mammal ecologist Dr Pat Morris, and hedgehog enthusiast and author Hugh Warwick.
-In 2015 they produced the first conservation strategy for the species in the UK.
+As part of the joint campaign, PTES coordinates the European Hedgehog Research Group and convenes a steering group for the species, based on the previous BAP group, that includes the British Hedgehog Preservation Society (BHPS), mammal ecologist Dr Pat Morris, and hedgehog enthusiast and author Hugh Warwick.
+In 2025, they produced the first conservation strategy for the species in the UK.
 The only UK training course on hedgehog-friendly land management, surveying and mitigation for professionals has also been developed and is being delivered around the UK.

 PTES also supports research into the causes of hedgehog decline.
 Some of this is jointly funded with BHPS.

-Saving Cats and Dogs

-In 2013 the campaign "Saving Big Cats and Wild Dogs" (shortened to "Saving Cats and Dogs") was launched.
-This is based around a website that provides information about the conservation projects that focus on wild felids and canids that are all supported through PTES grant funding.
-With a donation you can twin your pet cat or dog with a wild counterpart.

 Reserves

 Briddlesford

 PTES own and manage 158 hectares of land on the Isle of Wight, including a majority of the Briddlesford Copses Site of Special Scientific Interest (SSSI) and Special Area of Conservation (SAC) together with about 50 hectares of farmland.
 The Briddlesford Copses represent the largest remaining block of ancient semi-natural woodland on the Isle of Wight.
-Notable species present include Hazel dormouse, Bechstein’s bat, barbastelle bat, red squirrel, narrow-leaved lungwort and the fungus weevil Pseudeuparius sepicola.
+Notable species present include Hazel dormouse, Bechstein's bat, barbastelle bat, red squirrel, narrow-leaved lungwort and the fungus weevil Pseudeuparius sepicola.